Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

 -------------
 ## Bugs and De-bugging <a name="bugs"></a>

 - Form measurements switch failed to work
     - **Issue**: Web app captures event when user switches between imperial and metric.
 This was failing when deployed.
     - **Fix**: Correct a variable was incorrectly names causing the event to fail in completing.

+- 'Your Stats' Form in nav bar failed to validate entries when Changed
+    - **Issue**: Lack of validation causing the site to mishandle incorrect data required to update the planner on the fully
+    - **Fix**: Applied more thorough validation to the form and ensured an status value was returned for the nav from entries to correctly handle incorrect data and prevent it from being submitted.

 - Lack of direction on meal plan builing page
     - **Issue**: Users found that once they finished selecting their meals, they were unclear where to go next.